tsackton/taelgar/Gazetteer/The Western Green Sea Region/Tollen/Tollen.md

 [[Guildgate]]: North and inland from [[Gold Street]] and [[Bridgeward]], around the Guild Gate and home to many of the city's richest and most powerful merchant guilds and families.
 Dotted with extensive palaces of merchant houses.

-Fairgate: West of [[Guildgate]], inland from the [[River Volta|Volta]]. [[Halflings|Halfling]] neighborhood, sometimes split into Fairgate Inner (inside walls) and Fairgate Outer (outside walls), as in the past hundred years or so the population has begun to spill out of the walls.
+Fairgate: West of [[Guildgate]], inland from the [[Volta|Volta]]. [[Halflings|Halfling]] neighborhood, sometimes split into Fairgate Inner (inside walls) and Fairgate Outer (outside walls), as in the past hundred years or so the population has begun to spill out of the walls.

 Haurhill: rise of land, name means "hill hill" in Eastros and Westros.
-Height of land within Tollen and site of early fortifications (a Drankorian fort sat here, guarding the lumber yards at the confluence of the Little River and the [[River Volta|Volta]]).
+Height of land within Tollen and site of early fortifications (a Drankorian fort sat here, guarding the lumber yards at the confluence of the Little River and the [[Volta|Volta]]).

 ### The Current City

 Tollen escaped the [[Great War]] largely unscathed, and has continued to grow in the past 200 years, despite the ups and downs of [[Sembara]] in this time.
 The city walls were expanded again to the west, and the city has now begun to overflow the walls.

-Battery: south side of the [[River Volta|Volta]], and on the easternmost (ocean) side of the city.
+Battery: south side of the [[Volta|Volta]], and on the easternmost (ocean) side of the city.
 Notable for the river fortifications that protect the main harbor; not densely populated, although small naval docks and barracks are here.
 Mostly dates to wars just before the [[Great War]], when Tollen was in alliance with [[Sembara]] against the dangers of the north.

-Fenslane: south side of the [[River Volta|Volta]], upriver (west) from [[Southbridge]], along the bend in the river.
+Fenslane: south side of the [[Volta|Volta]], upriver (west) from [[Southbridge]], along the bend in the river.
 Former tidal marshland reclaimed and settled mostly by dyers, tanners, and other similar artisans expanding from [[Southbridge]].
 Reasonably new.

-Tideswell: south side of the [[River Volta|Volta]], upriver (west) from Fenslane.
+Tideswell: south side of the [[Volta|Volta]], upriver (west) from Fenslane.
 A marshy area that floods on the high tide, mix of poorer/slums and [[Lizardfolk]] communities.

 Brooklawn: West of Haurhill, a swampy and wet area where the Little River was dammed and diverted into a canal.
 Also often separated into Brooklawn Inner (inside the walls) and Brooklawn Outer (outside the walls).
 Fairly poor, slummy area.
 Brooklawn Outer is where much of the leatherworking and tanning happens, so smelly.
 Tanner's Gate separates Brooklawn Inner and Brooklawn Outer, and Brooklawn Inner is also referred to as Tannersgate.

 Riversgate: furthest west district, along the river.
-Also separated into Inner and Outer, with Riversgate Outer a center of timber trade coming down the [[River Volta|Volta]].
+Also separated into Inner and Outer, with Riversgate Outer a center of timber trade coming down the [[Volta|Volta]].

 ## Bridges and Gates

-Only one bridge spans the [[River Volta|Volta]].
+Only one bridge spans the [[Volta|Volta]].
 The Tollen Bridge, the ancient Drankorian bridge, still standing, with a huge stone drawbridge, lined with shops and activity.

 There are eight gates in the current walls, from east to west: Old Gate, Scholar's Gate, North Gate, Temple Gate, Guild Gate, Fair Gate, Tanner's Gate, River Gate.